Elisabeth von Ungnad

-Elisabeth von Ungnad (1614–1683), was a court official at a place within the Holy Roman Empire.
+Elisabeth Freiin von Ungnad-Sonnegg (1614–1683), was a German noblewoman and prominent court official within the Holy Roman Empire.

+Biography

+Elisabeth was a member of the Austrian nobility settled in the Kingdom of Bohemia.
+She was elder daughter of Andreas von Ungnad, Freiherr zu Sonnegg (1579–1634) by his wife, Margarethe von Prag, Freiin von Windhag zu Engelstein (1585–1669).

-She was the lady-in-waiting to Juliana of Hesse-Darmstadt.
+She became the lady-in-waiting to Juliana of Hesse-Darmstadt.
 She married Freiherr Johann von Marenholtz, and the two spouses exerted great influence in Ostfriesland as the favorites of Juliane during her regency.

+She had an extramarital affair with Anthony Günther, Count of Oldenburg.
+The affair resulted in birth of one son: